The Atlas77 Programming Language

 See also:

-- Language Reference β Error handling in context
+- Language Reference – Error handling in context

-- Memory Model β Resource safety
+- Memory Model – Resource safety and ownership

-- Standard Library β Available error types
+- Standard Library – Available error types and utilities

 Reserved Keywords